Lingonberry / Partridgeberry / Mountain cranberry

 From Northern Europe to Siberia to Japan

-Need acidic soil with a pH of 4-5, so mix in acidic compost or blueberry or rhododendron soil, or immediately dig a hole and fill it with fresh acidic soil.
-Too high pH leads to chlorosis (yellowing of the leaves) and the death of the plants.
-Soils rich in lime are also unsuitable.
+They need acidic soil with a pH of 4-5, so mix in acidic compost or blueberry or rhododendron soil or dig a hole and fill it with fresh, acidic soil.
+Too high a pH leads to chlorosis (yellowing of the leaves) and the death of the plants.
+Lime-rich soils are also unsuitable.
 Can also be planted in a pot.
-Hardy to -22°C. A layer of mulch keeps the soil acidic longer and prevents evaporation.
-Remove weeds regularly, as the cranberry is weak in competition.
+Hardy down to -22°C. A layer of mulch keeps the soil acidic for longer and prevents evaporation.
+Remove weeds regularly, as the cranberry is not very competitive.

 No antagonistic plants